marijnh/Eloquent-JavaScript/15_event.md

 Pressing a key fires `"keydown"` and `"keyup"` events.
 Pressing a mouse button fires `"mousedown"`, `"mouseup"`, and `"click"` events.
 Moving the mouse fires `"mousemove"` events.
+Touchscreen interaction will result in `"touchstart"`, `"touchmove"`, and `"touchend"` events.

 Scrolling can be detected with the `"scroll"` event, and focus changes can be detected with the `"focus"` and `"blur"` events.
 When the